AMI Montessori 12-18 Diploma

 As a guide, practice teaching in Montessori adolescent environments would be expected to occur sometime between August to December 2025.
 Observations would generally be completed before practice teaching can occur.

-As there is great variation in the situation of individuals, there is flexibility in how the practice teaching can be arranged, however the schedule must be agreed by the SMTC student with SMTC and hours equivalent to a two-week full-time experience is the (minimum) expectation.
+As there is great variation in the situation of individuals, there is flexibility in how the practice teaching can be arranged, however the schedule must be agreed by the SMTC student with SMTC and hours equivalent to a three week full-time experience is the (minimum) expectation.
 A plan will be individualised for each student depending logistics and the type of the Plan of Study and Work that an SMTC student has opportunity to prepare or be involved with.

 Generally, there will be a supervisory visit from SMTC academic staff during one practice teaching period.
 If necessary, a second visit will be made during a later practice teaching period.
 Ideally a Trainer or Advisor will visit the course student for a day during practice teaching to observe and offer feedback, suggestions, and support.
 If a Trainer, Advisor, or